PickledDog/sb-midi/README.md

 You'll need a DA-15 female socket and some 10-core cable to wire it in.
 Solder the necessary wires to the solder cups, and route the wires over the top and bottom of the board.
 Note that you cannot connect a joystick to a HardMPU-WT; it's MIDI-only.

 ## Part selection
 This project is basically all jellybean parts - just use what you have on hand as applicable.
-R1 and R4 don't have to be *exactly* 240Ω, so long as they both add up to around ~480Ω (for example, you can use a 200Ω and a 270Ω if you want).
-You'll need to find some 3+ core cable (preferably shielded, but unshielded is fine).
-You can also use a [cheap eBay MIDI cable](https://www.ebay.com/sch/i.html?_nkw=game+port+midi+cable) instead of buying the plugs, shells, and cable - the common "metal plugs" kind will provide enough parts to make 2 cables (although you need to buy one male DA-15 plug, since the cable provides one female we can't use here).
-These eBay cables are completely passive and can damage your synthesizer, but you can fix them with this little board!
+R1 and R4 don't have to be *exactly* 240Ω, so long as they both add up to around ~480Ω (for example, you can use a 200Ω and a 270Ω if you want, or just two 220Ω).
+You'll need to get some cable - the MIDI Manufacturer's Association recommends shielded twisted pair cable (so, shield + one pair).
+Another option is to cut an existing MIDI cable in half (make two cables!)

 ## Parts list
 Bill Of Materials and part references are below.
 The specified parts are just the ones I used, and can be substituted as needed - Mouser links provided for convenience and reference.
 The cable required is *not* in the BOM - you'll need to source it yourself.